Red Star Campaign

 Red Star Campaign (ቀይ ኮከብ ዘመቻ), officially known as the Red Star Multifaceted Revolutionary Campaign (የቀይ ኮከብ ሁለገብ አብዮታዊ ዘመቻ) was a 1982 Ethiopian Army offensive and operation during the Ethiopian Civil War aimed at eliminating Eritrean separatist forces, specifically the Eritrean People's Liberation Front (EPLF).

 From February to June of 1982, more than 80,000 Ethiopian troops attempted to crush the EPLF in a series of offensives.
 Despite the initial tactical successes of the operation, the government made no significant gains in Eritrea.

-Contrary to crushing the Eritrean will to resist, the unsuccessful operation actually strengthened it, prompting the people to rally behind the EPLF with increased fervor.
+Instead of crushing the Eritrean resistance movement, the unsuccessful military operation actually strengthened it, prompting the large segments of the population to rally behind the EPLF with increased fervor.
 Red Star dealt a personal and political blow to the regime of Mengistu Haile Mariam.

 Background

 In 1982, the frontline during the Eritrean War of Independence was largely confined to the Sahel region, mostly populated by nomads.
 The zone was about 26,055km².
 Between Keren and Algena was Nakfa, the headquarters of the Eritrean People's Liberation Army (EPLA), the paramilitary wing of the EPLF, and symbol of the Eritrean struggle.
 The Ethiopian government was determined to destroy and capture the headquarters and main stronghold of the Eritrean resistance.

 In January 1982, Mengistu Haile Mariam moved the national capital temporarily to Asmara to be able to personally oversee a campaign in the area.
 By this time, nearly two-thirds of the army was stationed in Eritrea.
-In a speech on January 25, Mengistu announced the Multifaceted Revolutionary Campaign, and in response to the planned US "Bright Star" exercises in the Middle East, dubbed the forthcoming offensive the "Red Star."
+In a speech on January 25, Mengistu announced the Multifaceted Revolutionary Campaign, and in response to the planned U.S. "Bright Star" exercises in the Middle East, dubbed the forthcoming offensive the "Red Star."
 The motto became "Military victory first and then civic action".
 He described the EPLF as "anti-freedom, anti-unity, anti-people and anti-peace bandit gangs" and "the pitiful dregs of history" and confidently predicted their imminent demise.